S. Angara

-Angara Sullia is an Indian politician who is the current Minister of state for Fisheries, Ports and Inland Transport Department of Karnataka from January 2021.
-He is a six term member of the Karnataka Legislative Assembly.
+Sullia Angara is an Indian politician who is the Ex Minister of state for Fisheries, Ports and Inland Transport Department of Karnataka from January 2021.
+He is a six term member of the Karnataka Legislative Assembly from Sullia Assembly constituency from the Bharatiya Janata Party.
 He is currently minister for second time from 4 August 2021.

 Early life

 Angara was born in Dasanakaje House, Amaramudnoor Village, Sullia Taluk.
 His early education was completed in Chokkadi High School.

-Constituency

-He represents the Sullia constituency since 1994.

-Political Party
+Political career

-He is from the Bharatiya Janata Party.
+He represented the Sullia constituency from 1994 to 2023.
+He was made a minister of fisheries and ports in 2021.
+He threatened to resign from politics after denial of ticket from the BJP, but soon professed to work for the party candidate.